 Some even went so far as to compare the ultra-Orthodox to terrorists.

-In response to a Facebook post I wrote a few days ago, one “friend” commented:
+In response to a Facebook post I wrote some time ago, one “friend” commented:

 “Think of what some of the ultra-Orthodox are causing us.
 They took advantage of the Purim holiday for a terror attack against us … some of them have done a kind of a terror act that badly hurt the people.”